 Do you like to keep up with current events?
-Join us to discuss and share ideas that affect us and the world we live.
+Join us to discuss and share ideas that affect us and the world we live in.
 You don't have to be an expert!
 We will discuss local, state, national and international news in a civil, open-minded environment.
 Discussion will be moderated.

 Instructor: Sandy Carey Members: $8; General Public: $13